Braemar Energy Ventures

 Series C in 2006

-PowerGenix specializes in the manufacturing of nickel-zinc rechargeable batteries designed for mission-critical applications.
-Their products are utilized in various sectors, including data centers, intelligent transportation, cordless power tools, hybrid electric vehicles, uninterruptible power supply (UPS) systems, personal mobility devices, and medical devices.
-By focusing on sustainable solutions, PowerGenix aims to provide efficient and reliable battery technologies that support diverse industries while promoting environmental responsibility.
+PowerGenix is a manufacturer of nickel-zinc rechargeable batteries designed for mission-critical applications.
+The company's products are utilized in a variety of sectors, including data centers, intelligent transportation, cordless power tools, hybrid electric vehicles, uninterruptible power supply (UPS) systems, personal mobility devices, and military and medical devices.
+By focusing on sustainable battery technology, PowerGenix aims to provide reliable and efficient power solutions for diverse applications, contributing to advancements in energy storage and management.

 CoalTek